frank26080115/LufaUsbAspLoader/readme.txt

    * this is a requirement because the internal RC oscillator of the U4 series is only accurate enough for low speed USB devices, not full speed USB
  * compatible with AVRDUDE

+== Version 2012-07-10-18:30 ==

+ * Discovered that a 4048 byte file wouldn't verify properly, the writing works but reading had a tiny bug
+ * Fixed the above bug

 == Version 2012-07-10-00:02 ==

  * Fixed AVRDUDE errors